icollier77/day-scheduler-app/README.md

 ## About The Project

 ### Project Goal
-The goal of this project is to practice jQuery, web APIs (through the use of [Day.js][dayjs-url]) and local storage.
+The goal of this project is to practice jQuery, web APIs (specifically [Day.js][dayjs-url]) and local storage.

 ### Project Specifications